-Dr. Liguori is an accomplished clinical anesthesiologist, specializing in regional anesthesia and acute pain medicine in orthopaedics.
+Dr. Liguori is an accomplished clinical anesthesiologist, specializing in regional anesthesia and acute pain medicine in orthopedics.
 He also has a number of research interests and has published dozens of articles and book chapters on a variety of topics related to his clinical interests.
 Dr. Liguori directs one of the largest training programs in the world for the advanced study of regional anesthesiology and acute pain medicine.

 He chairs and contributes to numerous department, hospital, and national committees and editorial boards, and has lectured on a variety of topics at local, national, and international venues.

-Anesthesiologist-in-Chief, Hospital for Special Surgery
+Anesthesiologist-in-Chief and Director, Hospital for Special Surgery

-Associate Attending Anesthesiologist, Hospital for Special Surgery
+Attending Anesthesiologist, Hospital for Special Surgery

 Regional Anesthesia for Ambulatory Surgery

 2018 Distinguished Service Award, American Society of Regional Anesthesia and Pain Medicine (ASRA)